Inception, a movie review: by Lee Sonogan

 It took ten years for Christopher Nolan to write the screenplay for this movie.
 During production, details of the film’s plot were kept secret.
 Christopher Nolan, who wrote the script, cryptically described it as a contemporary sci-fi action thriller “set within the architecture of the mind.”
 The fifth Christopher Nolan movie (out of the seven) to enter the IMDb Top 250, along with Memento, Batman Begins, The Prestige, The Dark Knight, The Dark Knight Rises, and Interstellar

 In spite of the films extensive surreal effects sequences, the majority of special effects throughout the film, such as the Penrose stairs, rotating hallway, mountain avalanche, and zero gravity sequences, were created through practical methods, not through the use of computer-generated imagery.
 The film only has around 500 visual effect shots, as opposed to most other visual effects epics which can have upwards of 2000 VFX shots.

 This movie has won Best Achievement in Cinematography, Best Achievement in Sound Mixing, Best Achievement in Visual Effects, Best Motion Picture of the Year, Best Writing, Original Screenplay in the Oscars, Best Special Visual Effects at the BAFTA awards.

 In conclusion, It has a satisfying story and beautiful imagery.
 The dream sequences will always keep you guessing.
-And every character in the move all play an important part.
-The themes are really powerful, from mind game tests, to the sub conscious fights back.
+And every character in the movie all plays an important part.
+The themes are really powerful, from mind game tests to the subconscious fights back.
 Even the music set each scene perfectly.
 If you have not seen it yet, then watch this trailer below.